National

 Achham Chief District Officer Yagyaraj Budha said that upon learning about the incident, Sitaula was flown to Kathmandu via Surkhet at around 9:30am on Friday.

 Shah met Sitaula at the hospital on Saturday morning.
 According to Bhupdev Shah, while leaving his house after tea, Sitaula fell while trying to get out of a vehicle and hit his head.
-He was unconscious and immediately taken to the hospital.
-Sitaula was part of Balen’s team as a member, not only as a journalist.
+He was unconscious and immediately taken to hospital.
+Sitaula was part of the RSP team as a member, not only as a journalist.

-Former president of the Film Journalists Association, Sitaula was the editor-in-chief of the online portal The Cinema Times.
+Former president of the Film Journalists Association, Sitaula was the editor-in-chief of the digital outlet The Cinema Times.
 He had also hosted film-related programmes on Nepal Television and worked as a press coordinator for more than a dozen films.